+Councillors and Council staff should be aware of the importance of engagement, for both ongoing operations and one-off projects, and those circumstances where it is required or desirable.
 Councillors and Council staff that are involved in engagement should understand the standards and principles that govern effective engagement.
-Staff must use Council's engagement toolkit and the tools within, to assess the need to engage, plan, conduct, review and record the engagement.
+Staff must use Council's engagement toolkit and the tools within, to assess the need to engage, plan, conduct, evaluate and record the engagement.
+The Community Relations and Advocacy Team has a role in advising Council Officers on engagement and in approving various steps in the engagement process.